Great training for Kilimanjaro, Everest Base Camp or the Yorkshire 3 Peaks Challenge!

 Trek Training in the Peak District.
 Photo by Frank Peters

-Most tour operators organising mountain walking holidays or charity challenge treks, recommend hill walking as being one of the most effective methods of preparing your body for the requirement to sustain several consecutive days of uphill climbs experienced during the ascent.
+Most tour operators organising mountain walking holidays or charity challenge treks, recommend hill walking as being one of the most effective methods of preparing your body to sustain several consecutive days of uphill climbs.

-We can guide you on some of the most challenging hill walks in the Peak District.
+We can guide you on some of the most challenging hill walks in the Peak District, and on mountain walks in the Lake District and Yorkshire Dales.
 This could form a valuable part of your personal training plan for your trekking holiday or charity challenge trek abroad.

 You might also find our Trek Training Advice useful.
 It includes our Top Ten Tips for training!

 The cost to join our open group trek training walks is £38 per person, per day.
 You will be in a small walking group of usually no more than six participants plus your friendly, professional guide.
 Dates are below.

 JULY - Peak District